On trial for bribery, Samsung boss lets lawyers do the talking

 Park herself was arrested last week on charges such as colluding with Choi to pressure businesses such as Samsung to contribute to foundations that backed her administration's policy initiatives.

-"Do you know what will happen to the company if the president keeps getting angry?" former Samsung Electronics President Park Sang-jin quoted Jay Y. Lee as saying, in a document presented by the prosecution.

-During a September 2014 meeting with Lee, President Park Geun-hye had asked for Samsung Group to take over as the main sponsor of the Korea Equestrian Federation.
-Park Sang-jin took over as federation head in March 2015.

-But the special prosecution says Lee actively curried Park's favor to cement his control of the family business empire.
+But the special prosecution says Samsung's Lee actively curried Park's favour to cement his control of the family business empire.

 "We have secured enough evidence proving that defendant Lee Jae-yong made improper requests to the president," said Park Young-soo, the special prosecutor, referring to the Samsung leader by his Korean name.